6 Cleaning Rules Even the Busiest People Can Follow

 The good news is just because you're busy doesn't mean you have to live in filth.
 To help us live our tidiest lives, we asked a few experts to share their cleaning rules everyone can follow.
 (Yes, even you.)

 Wouldn't it be nice to have someone else take care of your chores for you?
 Well now you can — sort of, that is.

-"A new cleaning trend is taking over and it's the use of vacuum robots," explains Natalie Barrett, cleaning expert and quality supervisor at Australia-based company called Nifty Cleaning Services.
-"A vacuum robot can be used via an app that allows you to schedule cleaning times, set the desired area that you would like the robot to vacuum, and has additional features."
+"A new cleaning trend is taking over and it's the use of vacuum robots," explains Natalie Barrett, cleaning expert and quality supervisor at Australia-based company Nifty Cleaning Services.
+"A vacuum robot can be used via an app that allows you to schedule cleaning times and set the desired area that you would like the robot to vacuum, in addition to other features."

 Think of these robotic vacuums as your very own Rosie from The Jetsons.
 All you need to do is schedule a cleaning—which you can easily do from your phone—and go about the rest of your day.
 (Psst…you can check out a few pet-friendly models here.)
 But, why stop at vacuuming?
-According to Barrett, many options have a moping mode, so they can literally do all the work on your behalf.
+According to Barrett, many options have a moping mode, so they can literally do all the floor work for you.